 Online Workstations offers a good, practical illustration of team roles in action and can be successfully linked to work on effective team performance eg. using the Belbin Team Role model, or individual personality, thinking preference or other individual profiling tools.

 The team members are required to share information verbally in order to solve a 'matrix puzzle' - a process of information sharing, elimination and logic.
-The difficulty comes in not being able to write anything down - the group must identify other ways of remembering and sorting key information.
-The matrix involves the names of five people, the jobs they do, the places they work, the vehicles they drive and their lunch preferences!
+The difficulty comes in not being able to see the other participant's cards - the group must identify other ways of remembering and sorting key information.
+The matrix involves the names of five people, the jobs they do, the places they work, the vehicles they drive and their lunch preferences.
+Even when all the information is shared there still needs to be some critical thinking employed to determine the task solutions!

 This is a challenging activity and most groups will take at least 20 minutes to complete it - all the information on all 30 x image links distributed is relevant so each team member must play a part.
 However even after sharing all the information, the group must use all of this along with some critical thinking to complete the matrix and reveal answers to the two key questions: 'Who goes to a cafe for lunch?', and 'Who drives a Ford?'